Maxim-Mazurok/google-api-typings-generator/gapi.client.content-v2.1/readme.md

 await gapi.client.content.datafeedstatuses.list({ merchantId: "merchantId",  });

 /*
 Retrieves the status and review eligibility for the free listing program.
+Returns errors and warnings if they require action to resolve, will become disapprovals, or impact impressions.
+Use `accountstatuses` to view all issues for an account.
 */
 await gapi.client.content.freelistingsprogram.get({ merchantId: "merchantId",  });